SirSeruju/discoya/README.md

 Discord bot for playing Yandex.Music playlists and tracks

 ## Run
-Create .env file or edit docker-compose.yml or src/config.py, then
+Edit .env or docker-compose.yml or src/config.py, then

     docker-compose up -d